Public Opinion Surveys

 SLB Public Opinion Surveys

-The Sri Lanka Barometer (SLB) National Public Opinion Surveys on Reconciliation are nationally representative public opinion surveys conducted by the SLB initiative every two years.
-The Surveys provide a holistic view of people’s perceptions on reconciliation-related issues in Sri Lanka.
+The SLB National Public Opinion Surveys on Reconciliation are nationally representative public opinion surveys conducted by the SLB initiative every two years.
+The surveys provide regular insights into people’s perceptions on reconciliation-related issues in Sri Lanka.